instaloader/instaloader/docs/contributing.rst

      pylint instaloader
      mypy -m instaloader

+- ``instaloader/_vendor/`` contains vendored third-party code.
+Currently this is ``browser_cookie3``, vendored because upstream has been inactive for over two years, blocking fixes for outdated cookie-path detection (see ``instaloader/_vendor/browser_cookie3/README.md`` for details).
+If you fix a bug in vendored code, note the change in that package's ``README.md``.
+  If upstream becomes active again, migrating back to a normal dependency should be reconsidered.

 - Improvements to the documentation are very welcome.
 The documentation is created with `Sphinx <https://www.sphinx-doc.org/en/2.0/>`__, version 2, and can be build locally using::